gamesbook/protograf/docs/source/worked_example.rst

 .. |dash| unicode:: U+2014 ..
 EM DASH SIGN

-These examples assumes that you have set-up your computer with Python and have tested to **check that you can create a test file which generates a blank PDF**.
+These examples assume that you have set-up your computer with Python, installed :doc:`protograf <index>` and have tested to **check that you can create a test file which generates a blank PDF**.
 If not, please first see the :doc:`Setting Up <setting_up>` document.

 It will also be helpful if you have read the :doc:`Basic Concepts <basic_concepts>` section.
 However, do note that